reeyon/italo/README.md

 | 165000                         | 2018-12-05 | v11               | v13.0.0                | v13.0.4                    | Bug Fixes, Bulletproofs PAD, Fee per byte...  |

 X's indicate that these details have not been determined as of commit date.
+* indicates estimate as of commit date

 ## Release staging schedule and protocol

-Approximately three months prior to a scheduled software upgrade, a branch from Master will be created with the new release version tag.
-Pull requests that address bugs should then be made to both Master and the new release branch.
+Approximately three months prior to a scheduled software upgrade, a branch from master will be created with the new release version tag.
+Pull requests that address bugs should then be made to both master and the new release branch.
 Pull requests that require extensive review and testing (generally, optimizations and new features) should *not* be made to the release branch.

 ## Compiling Italo from source